itu-bdsa/lecture_notes/sessions/session_02/Slides.md

   > Publishing your app as **framework-dependent** produces an **application that includes only your application itself and its dependencies**.
 Users of the application have to separately install the .NET runtime.

 Source: <a href="https://learn.microsoft.com/en-us/dotnet/core/deploying">Microsoft</a>

+ - PublishSingleFile controls how to package the dll components, not the runtime

 ---